mikee47/ConfigDB/README.rst

         - IFS build scripts `Sming/Components/IFS/tools/fsbuild/schema.json`
         - USB config `Sming/Libraries/USB/schema.json`

-    It's probably fair to consider it a standard part of the framework so this should be documented somewhere centrally and referred to.
+    It's probably fair to consider it a standard part of the framework.

 Configuration JSON can be validated against the **.cfgdb** schema files using **check-jsonschema**::